IBM/system-security-research-updates/_posts/2021-07-20-insecurity-elgamal-pt1.md

 of the computational effort expected for each of the affected keys.
 As a proof of concept, we picked the weakest key we could find in the key dump and we encrypted a message to it using Crypto++.
-We were able to **recover the plain text in 2.5 hours on a single Intel E5-2640 core**.
+We were able to **recover the plaintext in 2.5 hours on a single Intel E5-2640 core**.